SimoSultan/ca-cafe-terminal-app/README.md

 ## Motivation

-We were practicing using Gems for Ruby, and this is what I chose from the Faker Gem.
+We were practicing methods in Ruby, and this was the challenge that was given, and I went a bit overboard.
+Code is spaghetti of today's standards yes.
+But just fulfilling the requirement of the challenge.

----

-# Resources

-* [Faker](https://github.com/faker-ruby/faker) - Used to display Chuck Norris information.

 ---